-Computer cyber sleuths are the newest iteration of computer scientist in that they are trained not just to prevent data theft, but they’re often responsible for creating the firewalls and back trace programs used by industry, the government and law enforcement to find and shut down hackers, cyber thieves and pirates.
+Cybersecurity specialists are the newest iteration of computer scientist in that they are trained not just to prevent data theft, but they’re often responsible for creating the firewalls and back trace programs used by industry, the government and law enforcement to find and shut down hackers, cyber thieves and pirates.

 How to Become a Computer Scientist

 Anyone who wishes to become a computer scientist must have drive, ambition and patience, but certain personality traits indicate a person’s likelihood of succeeding this field, so if you think that this is likely your career path, see how many of the following traits you possess:

 - You have a passion for numbers and enjoy solving math problems because they intrigue rather than frustrate you.

 - You love a challenge.
 Just the thought of solving difficult technological problems can keep you up nights, but you refuse to give up until a solution is found.